 - Comparison to a similar author or book

 Like with your image, if you’re in the early rounds of testing, start with the biggest differences between copy first — leave more granular, word-level changes for later tests.
-You can use the same copy and edit process here to edit your ads: start with your “A” version, setting up the targeting, bid, and budget you plan to use for all of your tests; then copy that version into as many tests as you want with new blurbs:
+You can use the same copy and edit process here to edit your ads: Start with your “A” version, setting up the targeting, bid, and budget you plan to use for all of your tests, then copy that version into as many tests as you want with new copy.

-Once you have your tests set up, you should have multiple campaigns identical in every way except for the copy in the images.
-Narrowing in on this one difference ensures that you can credit any variation in CTR to the different copy.
-The higher the CTR is for a given ad, the more that copy was able to engage your audience.
+Once you have your tests set up, you should have multiple campaigns that are identical in every way except for the copy in the images.
+Narrowing in on this one difference ensures that you can credit any variation in CTR to the differences in the ad copy.
+The higher the CTR is for a given ad, the more effective that copy was at engaging your audience.

 Testing your targeting

-However, capturing the right audience can be a challenge for new and experienced advertisers alike.
-You may find that a seemingly obvious target choice just doesn’t generate the engagement that you expected, while a surprising author is getting you lots of clicks.
-Partners who have run successful ads on other auction-based platforms may discover that the targets they’ve relied on for those platforms don’t deliver the same results on BookBub.
-This is why testing your targeting is key to making the most out of your campaigns.
+Even when using author targeting, capturing the right audience can be a challenge for new and experienced advertisers alike.
+You may find that a seemingly obvious target just doesn’t generate the level of engagement you expected, while a more surprising author is getting you lots of clicks.
+Partners who have run successful ads on other auction-based platforms may discover the targets they’ve relied on for those platforms don’t deliver the same results on BookBub.
+This is why testing your targeting is key to making the most of your campaigns!

-There are plenty of ways you can target readers on BookBub Ads.
+There are plenty of ways you can target custom audiences of readers with BookBub Ads.
 Some ideas include:

 - Your existing fans on BookBub